What is Big Data Testing?

 Step 5 – Performance Testing

-Verifying that the application architecture allows for the processing of large amounts of data in short time intervals effectively.
+Verifying that the data application architecture allows for the processing of large amounts of data in short time intervals effectively.

 Step 6 – Speed Testing